Mobile Banner Ads: The Ultimate Guide

 Design your campaigns mobile-first

-Building your mobile display campaigns today requires a new way of thinking.
+Building your mobile banner campaigns today requires a new way of thinking.
 Now is the time to design everything mobile-first!

 A display ad is far more likely to be viewed on mobile.
 Indeed, display advertising has long gone mobile and designers must think as such.
 Reject the old way of thinking: designing a campaign desktop first and then scaling down.
 Scaling-up from mobile enables better answering of countless mobile design questions.